bryant1410/SimpleViewPager/README.md

 ## Vertical View Pager

-You can add ```simpleviewpager:vertical="true"``` to your layout xml to get a ViewPager that scroll vertically, there's quite a few VerticalViewPager solutions around but most are old and unmaintained.
+You can add ```simpleviewpager:vertical="true"``` to your layout xml to get a ViewPager that scrolls vertically, there's quite a few VerticalViewPager solutions around but most are old and unmaintained.

 ```xml
 <eu.fiskur.simpleviewpager.SimpleViewPager